 We already discussed in our previous phase 2, choosing the best blogging platform which is WordPress.org.

-Right after buying the best web host for your blog you need to install the WordPress from your hosting cPanel.
+Right after buying the best web hosting for your blog you need to install the WordPress from your hosting cPanel.

 For a newbie, installing WordPress from cPanel may seem to be a mammoth task.
 This seems to be a bit technical at the start but believe me, it is insanely simple and will only take 2-3 mins to be completed.